How to start podcasting

 Podcast name

-This may sound easier said than done, but you need to choose something that resonates with you and your audience.
+This may sound easier said than done, but you must choose something that resonates with you and your audience.
 The name needs to showcase exactly what the podcast is about.

-Try to come up with a name that is short (ideally four words or less), memorable, meaningful and provides a fair representation of your podcast content and what listeners can expect by tuning in.
+Try to develop a short name (ideally four words or less) that's memorable, meaningful, and fairly represents your podcast content and what listeners can expect by tuning in.

-It needs to be clear and concise, simple to both spell and pronounce.
-If it's too ambiguous then people may be confused as to what you'll be speaking about.
-Ensure the name is unique, and nobody has come up with that name before.
+It needs to be clear, concise and straightforward to spell and pronounce.
+If it's too ambiguous, people may be confused about what you'll speak about.
+Ensure the name is unique and nobody has used that name before.
 If in doubt, you can always run it through Namecheckr.

-If you're having trouble settling on a suitable name for your podcast, see website builder Wix's A guide to podcast names.
+If you're having trouble settling on a suitable name, see website builder Wix's A guide to podcast names.

 Description

-In addition to this, you'll need to come up with a short description or synopsis of what your podcast is about.
-As well as telling new listeners who you are, be sure to include a few keywords that people are searching for to make it easier to find and to keep them engaged.
+You'll also need to create a short description or synopsis of your podcast.
+In addition to telling new listeners who you are, include a few keywords that people are searching for to make it easier for them to find you.

 There's a 4,000-character limit on most directories, but you won't usually need that much detail for your description - around 600 to 900 characters should be enough.